TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getProjectPath()
 ----------------

-The environment provides the path to the `top most directory <directory-project>` containing the :file:`composer.json`.
+The method provides the path to the `top most directory <directory-project>` containing the project's :file:`composer.json`.

 For legacy installations, this is equal to :ref:`Environment-public-path`.